PACKED-vzw/resolver/INSTALL.md

 ```

 ## Configuration
-Only the `resolver.py` in the `resolver` directory needs to be changed in order to configure the application.
+### Resolver
+You can create a new configuration file by simply copying the `resolver.cfg.example` to `resolver.cfg` and editing it.
 Both `secret_key` and `salt` should contain two random strings of characters.
 The site [random.org](http://random.org/strings) can be used to generate random data.
 It is important that the value of `salt` remains constant as changing it will invalidate all user passwords!

-The `simple_url` and `full_url` values contain the templates for the resolver's generated URLs.
-The `simple_url` should only contain `%id`, and `full_url` should contain `%otype, %dtype, %id` and preferably `%slug`.

 The `DATABASE_*` values are the connection details for MySQL.

 The value for `BASE_URL` should be the root URL of the application.

+### Webserver
+When running the application on a dedicated domain or subdomain, no special configuration is needed and the provided example configurations for Apache and nginx can be used.

+When the application is hosted on the same domain as an existing application, for instance a simple PHP CMS installation, special configuration is needed in order to route the correct requests to the application.
+Specifically, all requests to `/resolver`, `/static`, and `/collection` should be forwarded to the application, making sure no parts of the request URI are truncated.

+On Apache2 [mod_proxy](https://httpd.apache.org/docs/2.2/mod/mod_proxy.html) can be used.
+Similary, Nginx has [http_proxy](http://nginx.org/en/docs/http/ngx_http_proxy_module.html).